EYHN/vscode-vibrancy/README.md

+# The project is not actively maintained.
+To continue please move to [illixion/vscode-vibrancy-continued](https://github.com/illixion/vscode-vibrancy-continued)

 # Visual Studio Code Extension - Vibrancy

 > Windows 10 users may have a slight mouse lag when moving the window, [please read here for details](https://github.com/EYHN/vscode-vibrancy/discussions/80).